-- 5.1.1 To be considered as an Applicant event, the ASN of the event shall register that interest with the FIA - 5.1.2 The Applicant Event shall then submit a confidential business plan to the FIA. - 5.1.3 After agreeing the business plan the title of 'WRC Candidate Event' may be used and details of the proposed itinerary shall be submitted to the FIA. - 5.1.4 At a mutually agreed time, the FIA will send appropriate delegates to inspect the proposed route and facilities.
+- 5.1.1 To be considered as an Applicant event, the ASN of the event shall register that interest with the FIA - 5.1.2 The Applicant Event shall then submit a confidential business plan to the FIA. - 5.1.3 After agreeing the business plan, the title of 'WRC Candidate Event' may be used and details of the proposed itinerary shall be submitted to the FIA. - 5.1.4 At a mutually agreed time, the FIA will send appropriate delegates to inspect the proposed route and facilities.
 The costs of this inspection will be charged to the ASN. - 5.1.5 Within 18 months of inspection, the Candidate Event shall run under observation of the FIA.
-The costs of this once only observation shall be borne by the ASN. - 5.1.6 Candidate events may run either as a stand-alone event or as a qualifying round of a Regional Championship. - 5.1.7 Following a successful candidate event, the organiser shall enter into a contract with the FIA before possible calendar inclusion. - 5.1.8 When a Regional Championship rally is a candidate for the WRC, the regulations of the WRC shall be followed as far as reasonably possible. - 5.1.9 The observation process will involve reports by FIA appointed delegates.
+The costs of this once-only observation shall be borne by the ASN. - 5.1.6 An existing event must be within a Regional Rally calendar to be considered as a WRC Candidate event.
+The WRC regulations shall be followed for the Candidate event as far as reasonably possible. - 5.1.7 Following a successful candidate event, the organiser shall enter into a contract with the FIA before possible calendar inclusion. - 5.1.8 The observation process will involve reports by FIA-appointed delegates.